oakkao/pymof/README.md

 - scikit-learn>=1.2.0
 - matplotlib>=3.5

-## Mass ratio variance-based outlier factor (MOF)
+## Documentation
 ----

-the outlier score of each data point is called `MOF`.
-It measures the global deviation of density given sample with respect to other data points. it is global in the outlier score depend on how isolated. data point is with respect to all data points in the data set. the variance of mass ratio can identify data points that have a substantially. lower density compared to other data points.
+The outlier score of each data point is calculated using the Mass-ratio-variance based Outlier Factor (MOF).
+MOF quantifies the global deviation of a data point's density relative to the rest of the dataset.
+This global perspective is crucial because an outlier's score depends on its overall isolation from all other data points.
+By analyzing the variance of the mass ratio, MOF can effectively identify data points with significantly lower density compared to their neighbors, indicating their outlier status.
-These are considered outliers.

-#### MOF()
+#### MOF() object

-> Initial a model of `MOF`
+> Initialize a model object `MOF`

     Parameters :
     Return :